ncm2/ncm2/README.md

 I work on remote VM quite often.
-I try to avoid the `CTRL-R =` mapping, because this trigger's text inserted on neovim's command line and it's potentially slow down the ui.
+I try to avoid the `CTRL-R =` mapping, because this trigger's text inserted on neovim's command line and it's potentially slowing down the ui.
 Luckily It seems it's working by calling this function directly.
 This is why I claimed **it's experimental**.
 I'm hoping one day I can confirm that the calling context is legal.

 Deoplete and YCM are mature, legit, they have tons of features I'm not offering currently, which should be considered a main difference too.